swappnasama/cpnt260-a3/README.md

 Beautiful Homes is interior designing and home staging company.
 They want to build a e-marketing website to expand their customer range.
 Website describes all the information about company's contact information, Employee, Gallery and testimonials.

 Our Creations section is a image gallery which shows the unique interior designs created by Beautiful Homes.
+Click on "Our Creations" link in navigation to go to Our Creations section.

 ## Attributions :